Yukos shareholders seize Russian vodka assets in the Netherlands

 Yukos Oil went bankrupt in 2006 after oil tycoon Mikhail Khodorkovsky fell out with Russian leader Vladimir Putin and the government began demanding billions of dollars in alleged back taxes that ultimately resulted in its being expropriated by the state.

-Most of Yukos’ assets were absorbed by the Kremlin’s flagship oil producer Rosneft, and its former owners have for years been trying to recover their possessions.
+Most of Yukos’ assets were absorbed by the Kremlin’s flagship oil producer Rosneft (ROSN.MM), and its former owners have for years been trying to recover their possessions.

 Legal proceedings seeking damages have been brought in the Netherlands by the subsidiaries of GML, formerly known as Group Menatep Ltd., which held around 70% of shares in Yukos.